pringshia/workspace/README.md

 By doing so, I hope to:

-- de-risk device/environment lock-in by making the ergonomics and mental models I invest in portable
+- de-risk physical device lock-in by decoupling the software ergonomics and mental models I invest in from the hardware layer
-- reduce the cognitive load required when debugging environments
+- reduce the cognitive load required to understand debugging environments as they evolve in complexity
-- allow me to maintain efficiency and shared context across different machines
+- maintain efficiency through shared understanding and interfaces across different machines
 - encourage audacious experimentation by making my configuration cattle not pets
-- document my setup more formally
+- document my setup more formally through a workflow that encourages documentation

 ## TODOs